sjlongland/aioax25/README.md

 kinds of position frames, and do basic UI frame stuff.

 Preliminary support for AX.25 connected mode is present, but is _experimental_.
-It was tested connecting to a BPQ32 node, but not a lot of testing has been done at this stage.  **More feedback would be appreciated.**  At this stage, there is code for accepting a connection, but no testing has been done of this code so there could be glaring bugs.
+It was tested connecting to a BPQ32 node, and being connected to by a BPQ32 node, but not a lot of testing has been done at this stage.  **More feedback would be appreciated.**  The API is also very much a work-in-progress.

 After that, some things I'd like to tackle in no particular order: